John III of Naples

-John's wife was the Roman senatrix Theodora, daughter of the famous Theodora and Theophylact I, Count of Tusculum.
+John's wife was the Roman senatrix Theodora III, granddaughter of the famous Theodora I and Theophylact I, Count of Tusculum.
 John was thus related by marriage to the famed Marozia.
 He sent his son Landulf to be raised in Rome by Marozia.
 His sister Orania married Docibilis II of Gaeta, cementing alliance between Gaeta and Naples.
 His elder son, Marinus, would succeed him in Naples.
 In 944, Marinus was appointed co-duke, and, in that same year, Odo of Cluny visited and influenced John to affirm the possessions of the monasteries in his domains.

 John was a man of letters and an amateur philosopher.
 He and Theodora commissioned the archpriest Leo to go to Constantinople as ambassador and bring back as many Greek manuscripts as possible.
 Leo returned with the Chronographia of Theophanes, the Antiquities of the Jews by Flavius Josephus, De Prodigiis by Livy, the writings of Pseudo-Dionysius the Areopagite, and the Historia Alexandri Magni.
 After Theodora's death, John took to reading and theorising, contemplation and translation into Latin, according to Leo.

 An interesting anecdote is told of this duke by Peter Damian.
 The legend probably dates from 981 and may have basis in historical fact.
 In a vision, John saw a group of devils leading a line of horses drawing carts full of hay for the purpose of burning Pandulf Ironhead, the deceased prince of Capua, and himself, still very alive.
 John decided then and there to abdicate, but only with the permission of the Emperor Otto II first.
 This he died before receiving.